Stewardship

 CCAP Winchester Update

-CCAP Winchester is accepting fall/winter clothing.
-Following are the needs: clean new or gently used fall/winter clothing for infant through adult size 5XL; tennis shoes (all sizes); men’s jeans and T-shirts; women’s jeans (sizes 2-6); new socks and underwear (toddler through adult 5XL); men’s belts; women’s purses; adult backpacks; clean new or gently used linens (sheets, bed-size blankets, towels); hygiene products for babies and adults (individual baby wipe packs, all sizes of diapers, tampons, adult disposable underwear,incontinence pads).
+CCAP Winchester's current needs are clean new or gently used fall/winter clothing for infant through adult size 5XL; tennis shoes (all sizes); men’s jeans and T-shirts; women’s jeans (sizes 2-6); new socks and underwear (toddler through adult 5XL); men’s belts; women’s purses; adult backpacks; clean new or gently used linens (sheets, bed-size blankets, towels); hygiene products for babies and adults (individual baby wipe packs, all sizes of baby diapers, tampons, adult disposable underwear, incontinence pads).
 Your donations may be placed in the CCAP box in the narthex.

 Operation Christmas Child Project